hassana113/ANALYSIS-OF-THE-HEALTHY-LIFESTYLE-CITIES-REPORT-2021/README.md

 More analysis was performed using pivot table to answer the following questions;
 1. What are the Top 2 cities with the most life expectancy?
-2. What city has the highest Number of take out places?
+2. What city has the highest Number of take-out places?
-3. What city raked in the most Cost of a monthly gym membership and cost of a bottle of water?
+3. What city raked in the most Cost of a monthly gym membership and Cost of a bottle of water?
 4. What American city has the most Outdoor activities?
 5. What are the top 10 cities with the most Pollution index score?
 6. What 5 cities have the most Sunshine Hours?